These No-Bake Cookies and Cream Bars are so chewy, rich and delicious! You’d never guess that this decadent dessert is made with just 3 ingredients!

 - Oreo Cookies– You can use the regular Oreos or Double Stuf or even Mega if you like.

-- Marshmallows– I used the full size large marshmallows for this recipes.
+- Marshmallows– I used the full size large marshmallows for this recipe.
 Find marshmallows in the baking section of the grocery store.
+I’ve also made this recipe using mini marshmallows.
+You’ll use 7 cups of mini marshmallows and 6 tablespoons of butter if using mini.

 - Butter– I generally use salted butter for my recipes, unsalted works just fine too.